andrewjamesmoore/figgy-sticks/README.md

 1. Run the plugin from the Figma plugins menu
 2. Enter your note text in the text area
-3. Enter your name in the author field
-4. Select a color from the color grid
+3. Select a color from the color grid
-5. Click the send (up arrow) button to create a note on the canvas
+4. Click or use the keyboard shortcut to quickly add a note (or multiple)

 ## Development